symfony/symfony-docs/setup/upgrade_patch.rst

 When a new patch version is released (only the last number changed), it is a release that only contains bug fixes.
-This means that upgrading to a new patch version is *really* easy:
+This means that upgrading to a new patch version is *really* easy.

-To upgrade to a new "patch" release, see the :doc:Upgrading a Minor Version </setup/upgrade_minor> documentation.
-Thanks to Symfony's backwards compatibility promise, it's always safe to upgrade to the latest "minor" version.
+To upgrade to a new "patch" release, read the :doc:`Upgrading a Minor Version </setup/upgrade_minor>` article.
+Thanks to Symfony's :doc`backwards compatibility promise </contributing/code/bc>`, it's always safe to upgrade to the latest "minor" version.

 .. tip::